jamesw98/ghsfl-docs/competition_format.markdown

 * A referee

 #### Strip Assignments
 <span style="color:yellow">Strip assignments are based on the number of fencers each school brings.
 If a school brings more than 19 fencers, they are expected to bring 2 strips and 2 referees.
 This can always change from tournament to tournament.
-The GHSFL Tournament Administrator will send out strip assignments the week before the tournament.
+The GHSFL Tournament Coordinator will send out strip assignments the week before the tournament.
 If you know your school consistently brings more than 19 fencers, be prepared to hire 2 referees for most tournaments.</span>

 ## Submitting Rosters
 <span style="color:yellow">Rosters will be submitted via the GHSFL Roster Submission website.
-No submissions via email will be accepted unless you are given approval from the Tournament Administrator.</span>
+No submissions via email will be accepted unless you are given approval from the Tournament Coordinator.</span>

-<span style="color:yellow">At the beginning of the season, the Tournament Administrator will send each school their login info for the season. **This is not to be shared with anyone outside of the faculty sponsor, parent representative, and singular coach listed on the GHSFL Contacts List**.
+<span style="color:yellow">At the beginning of the season, the Tournament Coordinator will send each school their login info for the season. **This is not to be shared with anyone outside of the faculty sponsor, parent representative, and singular coach listed on the GHSFL Contacts List**.
 Please do not share this login info with anyone.</span>

 <span style="color:yellow">Schools will have until 5pm Friday before the tournament (8 days before, not 1 day before; see below) to submit their rosters.
 Until that deadline, any number of resubmissions can be made.</span>